 The biggest tip we can give any couple is this: when you’ve decided you’d like a supplier to be part of your day, book them.
 Most suppliers can only cater for one wedding at a time.
 Don’t risk another couple booking your date.

 Doing it yourself is a good way to save money, but it is a lot of work.
 When it comes to cakes, wedding stationary and favours doing it yourself can seem appealing.
 Just keep in mind that you’ll need to get started months in advance and be prepared for things to go wrong.
 Costs can stack up, so make sure you budget for everything before deciding to do it yourself (it can be cheaper to get a professional to do it!).
+Take a look at your wedding planning checklist regularly to make sure you have everything on track.

 Don’t sweat the small stuff.
 Every couple wants their day to be perfect, and rightly so.
 A lot of effort has gone into it.
 However, if things start to go wrong, don’t worry.
 If you climb into bed the evening of your wedding having married the person you love surrounded by your closest family and friends, you’ve had a perfect day.